 - Choose Brussels sprouts that feel firm when squeezed.
 The leaves should be tightly packed, not loose.
 Smaller Brussels sprouts will be sweeter, so choose sprouts that are no more than an inch tall.
 Stay away from sprouts with yellowing leaves and spots.

 - Don't have rosemary or garlic on hand?
-These Brussels sprouts are just as delicious roasted only with olive oil, salt and ground black pepper.
+These Brussels sprouts are just as delicious roasted with just olive oil, salt and ground black pepper.
 If you have garlic powder, you can use a teaspoon of that instead.

 - If you have a jar of mojo de ajo on hand, you can use three tablespoons of that to replace all other ingredients, including the olive oil, rosemary and garlic.
 Just toss the sprouts with the mojo and a bit of salt, then roast.

-- Refrigerate: Store the Brussels sprouts in the fridge in an airtight container for up to three days.
+Store leftovers in the fridge in an airtight container for up to three days.
+Roasted Brussels sprouts can be frozen for up to three months.

-Teresa
+Teresa says

 I made the brussels sprouts for the holiday and they were amazing.
 These are the best brussels sprouts I have ever had.

-Vaishali
+Vaishali says

 Awesome, so happy to hear Teresa!

-Teresa A. Eddy
+Teresa A. Eddy says

 This recipe is so good I'm posting before I ate it!
 I will cone back and repost..

-Mark
+Mark says

 Thank you very much, Vaishali, for clarifying this! 🙂 I indeed overlooked the difference between tsp and tbsp. 😮